vvlabs/UdaySurvivBot/README.md

 New Default Cursor

 Special Features:
-You can shoot on space key.
+1. You can shoot on space key.
-Auto loot and auto opening door added.
+2. Auto loot and auto opening door added.
-Zoom radius regulation by Left shift + Mouse wheel Game menu added.
-Press Z key to enable the cheat and ESC to show menu.
+3. Zoom radius regulation by Left shift + Mouse wheel
+4. Press Z key to enable/disable and ESC to show the menu.
-Fast weapon changing, just click right mouse key.
+5. Fast weapon changing, just click right mouse key.
-Emotes are available after pressing the B key(instead right mouse key).
+6. Emotes are available after pressing the B key(instead right mouse key).
-If you need to temporary disable auto aim, just hold Left shift key.
+7. If you need to temporary disable auto aim, just hold Left shift key.
-Now the auto aim will aim for enemy, closest to mouse pointer
+8. Now the auto aim will aim for enemy, closest to mouse pointer.